quicwg/wg-materials/charter/charter.md

-The second area of work is supporting the operability of QUIC, which includes specifications and documents, such as it applicability and manageability statements, improved operation with load balancers, the specifications of qlog logging schemas, etc.
+The second area of work is supporting the operability of QUIC, which includes specifications and documents, such as it applicability and manageability statements, improved operation with load balancers, the specification of a logging format and schemas for QUIC and HTTP/3 endpoints (qlog), etc.

 The third area of work is the specification of new extensions to QUIC.
-These extensions need to have general applicability to multiple application protocols.
-The WG may decide to publish such extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.
+Extensions intended for Standards Track need to have general applicability to multiple application protocols.
+The WG may also decide to publish extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.

 Specifications describing how new or existing application protocols use the QUIC transport layer do not need to be specified in the QUIC